ainfosec/gr-j2497/README.md

 sudo ldconfig
 ```

 # Usage

 Run the flow graphs in */examples* with GNU Radio Companion to view messages in the console panel.
-If enabled on the decoder blocks, view messages sent over UDP with a network sniffer (e.g. Wireshark).
+If enabled on the decoder blocks, view messages sent over UDP with a network sniffer (e.g. Wireshark) or with `j1708dump.py --interface=plc` command of https://github.com/TruckHacking/plc4trucksduck

+* Method 1
+  * Phase angle measurement and detecting spikes doesn’t work well in moderate to high noise environments.
+  * Correlate with a reference signal
+  * Works best at 203kHz
+  * Ignore the ASK preamble

+* Method 2
+  * Corr whole signal to detect burst start and stop
+  * Corr 200kHz snippet to decode 0 and 1 in the body PSK
+  * Works good in medium levels of noise
+  * Ignore the ASK preamble

+* Method 3
+  * Using Quadrature Demod and measuring the phase-angle of the signal
+  * Changes in phase results in phase discontinuities
+  * Ignores the ASK preamble

 # License